-If the logged forest is left to recover untouched and the stand survives fire, it eventually will thin itself somewhat but will have lingering structural problems for hundreds of years.
-It will tend to have overcrowded relatively thin trees and more low-quality trees.
+If the logged forest is left to recover untouched and the stand survives fire, it eventually will thin itself somewhat.
+But structural problems will linger for hundreds of years.
+The forest will tend to have overcrowded, relatively thin trees and more low-quality trees.
 Without active restoration, gullies and other erosion problems will persist, slowing the rebuilding of the soil.
 The canopy will include more hardwoods; a step backward in the evolution of the coniferous forest.
 The lower hardwood canopy will create a less stable understory microclimate that is drier and hotter during the summer's fire season.

-The best protection against stand-destroying forest fires is a predominantly mature or old-growth forest that is regularly thinned and/or prescribe-burned.
+The best protection against stand-destroying forest fires is a predominantly mature or old-growth forest that is regularly thinned and/or managed with a prescribed burn.
 The lower fire hazard is a natural part of a mature forest.
 For example, the tall canopy limits the amount of branches that grow near the ground, which makes it difficult for ground fires to climb limbs and burn the canopy.
-The thick bark of healthy big trees protects them from most intense fires.
-And, the enclosed understory is moist and limits air movement, which helps keep fires from heating up to dangerous levels.
+The thick bark of healthy, big trees protects them from most intense fires.
+And the enclosed understory is moist and limits air movement, which keeps fires from heating up to dangerous levels.